garyzhubc/STAT406-2017/Lecture6/README.md

 ![](README_files/figure-markdown_github-ascii_identifiers/creditcv4-1.png)

-The returned object includes the "optimal" value of the penalization parameter, which can be used to find the corresponding estimates for the regression coefficients:
+The returned object includes the "optimal" value of the penalization parameter, which can be used to find the corresponding estimates for the regression coefficients, using the method `coef`:

 ``` r
 # optimal lambda